Solar with Justice: Connecting States and Communities

 The best way to ensure LMI customers are represented in the solar development process is for state energy agencies (SEAs) to actively collaborate with frontline community-based organizations (CBOs).

-CESA’s Solar with Justice: Connecting States and Communities project is working with SEAs and CBOs in under-resourced communities so that they are better able to share the knowledge and information that is needed for solar to be developed efficiently, equitably, and cost-effectively in LMI communities.
-The project aims to create opportunities for SEAs to better understand the perspectives of CBO leaders in LMI communities, to identify and address solar information gaps, and to involve CBOs in solar initiatives.
-The project team is investigating ways to enable CBOs to access sufficient solar knowledge to play an effective partnership, educational, or project development role in their communities.
-Over the course of the three-year project period, the project team will conduct a series of research studies, as well as host national convenings among state program managers and CBO leaders.
+CESA’s Solar with Justice: Connecting States and Communities project is working with SEAs and CBOs in underserved communities so that they are better able to share the knowledge and information that is needed for solar to be developed efficiently, equitably, and cost-effectively.
+The project aims to create opportunities for SEAs to better understand the perspectives of CBO leaders , to identify and address solar information gaps, and to involve CBOs in solar initiatives.
+The project team aims to identify and share models of how states can uplift the knowledge and expertise of CBOs through solar program and project design.
+Since the project began in 2021, the project team has produced several case studies and reports, as well as organized national convenings of SEAs and CBOs on various solar topics.

-The Solar with Justice: Connecting States and Communities project began in May 2021 and is slated to run for three years.
-The project is supported through an award from the US Department of Energy Solar Energy Technologies Office.
+The Solar with Justice: Connecting States and Communities project is supported through an award from the US Department of Energy Solar Energy Technologies Office.
 The Nathan Cummings Foundation has also provided funding support for the project.

 The project is being carried out by a team with deep experience and solid relevant knowledge.
 In addition to CESA staff, team members include:

-• Energy Trust of Oregon (Betsy Kauffman, Lizzie Rubado, Matt Getchell)
+- Energy Trust of Oregon (Betsy Kauffman, Bayoan Ware, Lidia Garcia)

-The Solar with Justice: Connecting States and Communities project builds on prior work that CESA has conducted examining the solar landscape in under-resourced communities through its Solar with Justice report.
+The Solar with Justice: Connecting States and Communities project builds on prior work that CESA has conducted examining the solar landscape in underserved communities through its Solar with Justice report.

 The Solar with Justice Report